 Would I do it if I had the power?
 No. I can’t get around the terrifying political implications of nationalizing the school system and making opt-out impossible.
 I’ve read enough history to know what happens when you give a central government the power to indoctrinate entire generations of students and take away any countermeasures.
 Perhaps I spent too much time in case studies of the 20th century but it rarely ends well for a society as large as the United States.
 (It could work in a nation such as Finland, where you’re dealing with only 5.4 million people in a relatively small geographic area.)

 Some integrated districts like this do exist naturally, though they are often geographic quirks.
 Aaron and I attended one in high school.
 There were some poorer areas of town, but the school itself was funded with the higher property tax dollars of the richer areas where the doctors, attorneys, and business owners lived.
 The other high schools constantly complained about how our school “got” more stuff, and it probably did as it had tennis courts, multiple computer labs, an attached water park that was being constructed toward the end of my time there, and air conditioned annexes.
-The only rational course of action would have been to move to the district.
-Complaining about it wouldn’t do any good.
+The only rational course of action fpr a concerned parent would have been to move to the district.
+Complaining about the situation wouldn’t do any good.

 School Funding Really Doesn’t Solve the Problem